HORUSCRIME/Complish/README.md

-# Compliment Generator - Social Good App
+# Complim - Social Good App

 A mobile/web application that allows users to anonymously send compliments to nearby people based on geolocation, featuring gamification with kindness scores, badges, and leaderboards.